annan007/Slim-Chat-group/README.md

 ## Description

 This project is a simple PHP chat backend implemented using the Slim Framework and SQLite database.
-It provides APIs to manage chat groups, join groups, and send/receive messages within groups.
+It provides RESTful APIs to allow users
+ - To create chat groups.
+ - Join these groups.
+[Groups are public hence any user can join any group]
+ - Send messages within them.
+ - To list all the messages with a group.
+ - The user is identified via an ID.

+## Objective
+Listed are the objectives achieved in this assessment:
+ - Clean code with helpful comments
+ - Secure and well Structured
+ - Easy to understand
+ - Scalable

 ## Assumption
 This project assumes that some sort of userID is accessible in the request body.